Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Discussion

 Population-adjusted indirect comparisons make certain assumptions to approximate the joint distribution of covariates in the $BC$ trial, but these assumptions differ slightly.
 In MAIC, as stated in the NICE Decision Support Unit technical support document,\cite{phillippo2016nice} ``when covariate correlations are not available from the ($BC$) population, and therefore cannot be balanced by inclusion in the weighting model, they are assumed to be equal to the correlations amongst covariates in the pseudo-population formed by weighting the ($AC$) population.''
 In the conventional version of STC, the correlations between the $BC$ covariates are assumed to be equal to the correlations between covariates in the $AC$ trial.

 In the marginalization methods proposed in this article (parametric G-computation and MIM), more explicit and stringent distributional assumptions are made in the ``covariate simulation'' step.
 The methods assume the joint distribution of the $BC$ covariates is specified correctly, by the combination of the specified marginal distributions and correlation structure.
 In the simulation study, we have assumed that the pairwise correlations of the covariates and the parametric forms of their marginal distributions are identical across trials.
-While we suspect that these assumptions are not problematic in most cases, it is important to assess the robustness of the methods to failures in these distributional assumptions.
+It is important to assess the robustness of the methods to failures in these distributional assumptions.

 Note that the covariate distributional assumptions could be relaxed or verified empirically if trial publications included more complete summary statistics, e.g.~information on the covariates' correlation structure or their observed marginal distributions, as opposed to simple summary tables of means/proportions and standard deviations.
 This information would allow us to approximate the full joint distribution of the $BC$ covariates more accurately and reduce the risk of misspecifying the $BC$ population.
-Nevertheless, we suspect that these assumptions are not problematic in most cases.
 We have decided to mimic the $AC$ pairwise correlations as, in principle, the relationships between covariates should be similar across trials.
-By defining relationships between covariates, we elicit prior beliefs irrespective of the outcomes of each treatment.
-It is worth noting that this set of assumptions only induces bias in the methods if higher-order interactions (involving two or more covariates) are unaccounted for or misspecified.
-If the inclusion of these interactions is not explored in the weighting model for MAIC or in the covariate-adjusted regression for the outcome modeling approaches, the specification of pairwise correlations will not make a difference in terms of bias, as observed in a recent simulation study that investigates this set of assumptions.\cite{phillippo2020multilevel}

 \paragraph{Concluding remarks}

 The traditional regression adjustment approach in population-adjusted indirect comparisons targets a conditional treatment effect for $A$ vs.~$C$.
 We have showed empirically that this effect is incompatible in the indirect treatment comparison, producing biased estimation where the measure of effect is non-collapsible.
 In addition, this effect is not of interest in our scenario because we seek marginal effects for policy decisions at the population level.
 We have proposed several approaches for marginalizing the conditional estimates produced by covariate-adjusted regressions.
 The procedures are applicable to a wide range of outcome models and target marginal treatment effects for $A$ vs.~$C$ that have no compatibility issues in the indirect treatment comparison.